tembo-io/website/src/content/docs/product/stacks/AI/vectordb.md

 ## How it works

-When `vectorize.table()` is executed, the extension creates jobs in [pgmq](https://github.com/tembo-io/pgmq) that are executed by the background worker.
+When `vectorize.table()` is executed, the extension creates jobs in [pgmq](https://github.com/tembo-io/pgmq) to generate embeddings for your existing data.
+ These jobs are executed by a background worker in Postgres.
 The background worker calls the appropriate embedding model, whether thats one coming from Hugging Face or OpenAI.
-By default, triggers are created that also update the embeddings any time a new record is inserted into the table or if a record is updated.

 `vectorize.search()` transforms the raw text query into embeddings using the same model that was used to generate the embeddings in the first place.
 It then uses the `pgvector` extension to search for the most similar embeddings in the table,